 If you’re thinking about installing a rustic mantel for your fireplace or adding wooden furniture or maybe (reclaimed!) wood shelves to your home, do you know which type of wood is appropriate?
+When you compare hardwood vs softwood, you will find many differences.

 Could you easily identify hardwood?
 Identify types of softwood?